 Why is a “lock top damper” a great solution?
 Well because it closes on top of your chimney and keeps it warm not letting cold air filter in and then allowing you to start your fire with ease because your chimney is always warm thanks to the heat of your home.

-When you’re not having a fire simply close it and you will notice the difference with your heating bill and it will also eliminate the possibility of animals entering your home through the chimney, personally I think all masonry fireplaces should have these installed from day one, I’ve installed hundreds of them and I have yet to see one let me down.
+When you’re not having a fire simply close it and you will notice the difference in your heating bill.
+It will also eliminate the possibility of animals entering your home through the chimney, personally, I think all masonry fireplaces should have these installed from day one, I’ve installed hundreds of them and I have yet to see one let me down.

 So what is the solution?
 It is recommended by most chimney sweeps to get your chimney cleaned and inspected by a professional at least once a year, getting it cleaned helps clear away any creosote and dirt allowing it to work properly.
 Using wet wood or softwood also causes your chimney to build up with creosote very quickly so avoid them and only burn seasoned dry hardwood.

 Fireplace Screen with Doors